Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Summary of Findings

-{\textbf{RQ5: How do natural language queries derived from Boolean queries compare to using the working titles of systematic reviews instead?}} We find that using a systematic review's working title as an input query for screening prioritisation generally results in lower effectiveness when compared to the use of our methods that uses the Boolean query for the same review to derive a natural language query to rank the candidate documents.
-This is different from when the final titles of the review are used: a practice that is common when experimenting with automation methods for systematic review, but that is only possible in retrospective evaluation, and not in reality.
+\paragraph{{\bf RQ5:} Derived natural language queries vs.\ working titles.} We find that using a systematic review's working title as an input query for screening prioritisation generally results in lower effectiveness when compared to the use of our methods that uses the Boolean query for the same review to derive a natural language query to rank the candidate documents.
+This is different from when the final titles of the review are used: a practice that is common when experimenting with automation methods for systematic review, but only possible in retrospective evaluation, and not in practise.
 This discrepancy between working title effectiveness and final title effectiveness may be due to the evolving nature of the review title throughout the research process for the systematic review.